-Bibury is a charming Cotswold village near Cirencester, described by William Morris as 'The most beautiful village in England'.
+Bibury is a charming Cotswold village near Cirencester described by William Morris as 'The most beautiful village in England'.
 Wonderful stone buildings, including Arlingtor Row, edge the banks of the River Coln.
-Continue onward about Cirencester
+Continue onward with honey coloured houses connected by attractive little bridges crossing the gently flowing River Windrush and the lovely town of Stow-on-the-Wold.

 Visit Tetbury, a picturesque wool market town with royal connections close to Highgrove, the home of HRH Prince of Wales and featuring the Highgrove Shop at the town centre.
-Or see Stroud, set in the Five Valleys and home to many arts
+Or see Stroud, set in the Five Valleys and home to many arts about Cirencester